open-telemetry/opentelemetry.io/content/en/blog/2024/new-otel-features-envoy-istio/index.md

 ### Custom samplers

-The next exciting feature added to Envoy, is the possibility to implement and configure custom Samplers.
+Another exciting feature added to Envoy is the possibility of implementing and configuring custom samplers.
 Envoy follows the
 [OTel Sampler interface](https://opentelemetry.io/docs/specs/otel/trace/sdk/#sampler)
-which makes it easy for anyone to contribute their own samplers.
+, which makes it easy for anyone to contribute their own samplers.

 Envoy ships with the
 [Always On Sampler](https://www.envoyproxy.io/docs/envoy/v1.29.4/api-v3/extensions/tracers/opentelemetry/samplers/v3/always_on_sampler.proto)
-that can be used as a reference implementation for more robust and smart samplers.
+which simply forwards all spans.
+This base implementation can be used as a reference implementation for smarter samplers.

 ## Demo

-Time to see the new features in action!
-For this, we will be using the [Istio Bookinfo application](https://istio.io/latest/docs/examples/bookinfo/).
+It's time to see the new features in action!
+For this, we will use the [Istio Bookinfo application](https://istio.io/latest/docs/examples/bookinfo/).
-We will deploy the bookinfo app in k8s and use Istio as our service mesh.
-Traces will be exported to Jaeger via HTTP.
+We will deploy it in Kubernetes and use Istio as our service mesh.
+Traces will be exported to [Jaeger](https://www.jaegertracing.io/) via HTTP.

 ### Install Jaeger